 is an image of a small region of the southern sky

-(a survey field, within constellation Ursa Major)
+(a survey field within the constellation Ursa Major)

-taken over a very long exposure with the Hubble Space Telescope aiming to image as
+taken over a very long exposure with the Hubble Space Telescope aiming to image

 a resource analogous to the Hubble Deep Field providing objects for